yidarvin/wedding/README.md

 python jpg2svg.py --f [path of origami jpg's] --temp [path of tempory directory]
 ```

 This will go through all the origami .jpg's, do image interpolation and binary closing for smoothness, and then save them as a .png.
-This will give us very clean and crisp finishs, which we can see below:
+This will give us very clean and crisp lines, which we can see below:

 <img align="center" img src="test_images/wild_goose_cp.png" width="256">

-Following this step, we can run the `convert` and `potrace` commands above go get really clean vector graphics.
+Following this step, we can run the `convert` and `potrace` commands above to get really clean vector graphics.

 ## Graphics Program